cklokmose/marbles.nvim/README.md

 ## Credits

 - Original concept and programming by LBS with AI assistance
-- Fork modifications by Clemens Nylandsted Klokmose
+- Fork modifications by Clemens Nylandsted Klokmose with AI assistance as well

 ## License